 Reconstruction was an interesting and odd process.
 Little by little, over the course of six months, my temporary expansion "boobs" were growing, growing and growing.
 The skin has to be overstretched so the surgeon could have some room for the implants to be inserted just so.
-Then the skin then settles down around them very quickly after surgery.
+The skin then settles down around them very quickly after surgery.

 In order to slowly stretch the skin where the implants would go, the expanders were injected, bit by bit, on a regular basis at the plastic surgeon's office, with a little bit of saline solution through a port.
 No pain, since there were no nerve endings on the skin any more.
 Easy in, easy out.
 I've heard other women express discomfort during this process, but for me, it just felt weird as the expanders got bigger and harder.

 You would think that the fluid-filled expanders would feel squishy, but they didn't.
 They felt as hard as cannonballs.
 They felt overstretched, overinflated, a little tight at times, and were a bit lopsided (temporarily, of course).
 And because there are no nerve endings after a mastectomy, I couldn't feel a thing if my chest was bumped into or touched by accident.